Nick's Story

-The Push-Up Challenge is run by a passionate crew who live across Australia.
+The Push-Up Challenge is run by a passionate crew who work across Australia.
 We like to think of ourselves as small but mighty in our quest to raise awareness for mental health.

 2017

-In 2017, a bunch of us decided we needed to get our bodies back for Summer.
-So, the challenge was set - 3,000 push-ups in a month, no excuses.
-We kept tabs on each other via messages, some of which were motivating, but most were an excuse for some light banter!
-Over time, we noticed that we were not only getting fitter and stronger, but it became an easy way of staying in touch with each other.
+In 2017, Nick and his friends decided to get in shape for summer.
+The challenge was set - 3,000 push-ups in a month.
+Keeping tabs on each other via messages and some banter thrown in, they noticed they weren't only getting fitter and stronger, but it became an easy way of staying in touch.

 2018